batrak/india.nightlights-overall--1/README.md

 ## India Analysis
 VIIRS Nighttime data obtained from: https://ngdc.noaa.gov/eog/viirs/download_dnb_composites.html (2017 monthly data, June month, Tile3_75N060E)

-India Shapefile: http://www.gadm.org/country (.rds file type)
+This tile is the one  containing data that excludes any stray light.The file ending in avg_rade9 contains average radiances; this has been used here.

+India Shapefile: http://www.gadm.org/country (.rds file type) Here, we use the admin0 layer that has the country's shapefile.This shapefile is read into the wgs84 coordinate reference system, the standard for GPS.
+The same is done for the raster data from the tiff file.
-India Population Data: http://www.census2011.co.in/states.php (used as a .csv file)
+By assigning the same spatial projection, we can work across shapefiles and raster files India Population Data: http://www.census2011.co.in/states.php (used as a .csv file)

 ```{r}

 library(doParallel)